-It is proposed that a separate under or over revenue recovery (otherwise known as the "K" value) will be calculated for Transmission Services and Non-Transmission Services for the formula year.
+It is proposed that Aa separate under or over revenue recovery (otherwise known as the "K" value) will be calculated for Transmission Services and Non-Transmission Services for the formula year.
 This will be different to the TO and SO "K" values however the principle of reconciling Transmission Entry and Exit revenues separately will remain.

-It is proposed that the approach and calculation will be specified in the UNC, to be approved by Ofgem.
+It is proposed that Tthe approach and calculation will be outlined specified in the UNC, to be approved by the NRA.
+Ofgem.
 In addition to Transmission and Non Transmission being reconciled this modification also proposes to have reconciliation between Entry and Exit under Transmission Services.